jeffdoolittle/DbTransmogrifier/README.md

 Description
 -----------

 The DbTransmogrifier provides simple, convention based database migrations for .NET.
+The following RDBMS's are supported:

+* Microsoft SQL Server
-It currently supports Microsoft SQL Server and SQL Server express.
+* Microsoft SQL Server Express
+* PostgreSql

 It would be fairly trivial to extend it to support Oracle, SQL CE, Firebird, MySql, Postgres or any other RDBMS (like MS Access).

 Discovering Migrations
 ----------------------